mariabuechner/MNT_Quantification_Exercise/questions.md

 #### Cells
 - Assuming you are not interested in small or weak objects.
 Which filter will work best?
-- What problems occur with the LoG when thresholding, even though we are looking atround objects?
+- What problems occur with the LoG when thresholding, even though we are looking at round objects?
+How could you improve its performance?
+Hint: Although now we can only apply one filter, usually multiple processing steps are necessary.

 #### Tree
 - How many rings are there?
 How and why do the results differe between LoG and EdgeX/EdgeY?